 If you are the victim don’t act like it.
 Acting like a victim has never helped anyone ever in the whole history of the world.
 If you are incredibly worked up you have that right but, again, it won’t do you any favors when interacting with the other owner.
 And what’s more, you may be inadvertently hurting your dog with all the Human Drama.
 Please check rules 1 and 2 just one more time.
 Eliminate all Human drama.
 It is unnecessary and a foolish waste of energy.
 If you are wasting energy what are you teaching your dog?
 Now is the time to Calmly Lead.
 Now is the time to show how you handle adversity!

-If you have the dog that started the fight – settle your dog down by controlling the eye contact (this means breaking it) and spinning them away if you can safely do so.
+If you have the dog that started the fight – settle your dog down by controlling the eye contact (this means breaking it away from the other dog) and spinning them away if you can safely do so.
 Some experts suggest grabbing them by the back legs and spinning them in a circle away from the other dog.
-I say good luck with that.
+Others suggest cold water or spraying with a hose.
+And others say use a blanket to cover the dog and in order to safely grab it.
+(I say good luck with all that.)
 Make sure to go and see the other dog (if the owner is still there and if you can safely do so).
 Make sure you see if there is indeed damage and what sort.
 Offer to pay the vet bills as this is customary and the right thing to do.
 Unless, of course, the owner doesn’t want to see you or talk to you (some clients tell me this has happened to them and the other party just yelled at them and briskly walked off.
 This usually means there is little to no injury to their dog and they just want to get out of the situation.
 Let them.)
 Don’t cause more human drama.
 However, if you can stay on the scene a bit this can help most dogs settle down and not go right from Fight into Flight.
 Remember, we don’t want any new unsocial habits forming.
 Just being around (at a safe distance where they cannot get at each other) even with the dog they just had the disagreement with while the owners correct and calm them can shockingly be beneficial and hammer home that sociability is the only way.

 11. Prevention.
 Prevention.
 Prevention.